adamgoucher/my-oredev-2016-sessions/Laravel and AWS/10 - Jenkins Pipeline.md

 01-contests-build-and-package is the workhorse
 - fetches code
-- writes the build number to the .env.* files which is displayed in all our footer
+- writes the build number to the .env.* files which is displayed in all our footer (Note: will break if .env.* files are not checked in with a newline at the end of them.)
 ```shell
 set +e